1 portrait of Anne Boleyn

 Events of 1533back to top

 Current affairsKing Henry VIII secretly marries Anne Boleyn in January although his marriage to Catherine of Aragon is not annulled until May.
-Anne is crowned Queen in June.Pope Clement VII excommunicates Henry VII for bigamy.
+Anne is crowned Queen in June.Pope Clement VII excommunicates Henry VIII for bigamy.
 Princess Elizabeth (later Queen Elizabeth I) is born at Greenwich in SeptemberThomas Cranmer becomes Archbishop of Canterbury.

 Art and scienceThe German artist Hans Holbein the Younger paints The Ambassadors.